BenEarle/SYSC3303-Project/README_IT5.txt

             an initial argument
           - For ERROR SIM mode: enter 't' or 'test' to toggle test mode after startup, OR pass 't' as an initial argument
+	  - If server and error simulator are on a different computer, enter ‘i’ to set up new address.
+	    Then enter the IP address of the server and error simulator
+          - To set the path of the server directory, enter ‘cd’.
+Then enter the new desired path for the server directory

 ----------------------------------------------------------------------------------------------------------
  Write:
       1) Enter 'w" on client console